cacheflow/n-lines/README.md

 ## How to use
 n-lines takes three arguments.
 The first is the number of lines you want to add to a string.
 The second is an object of options which can be prepend OR append or prepend AND append.
 Whatever option you select must have a corresponding boolean of true with it for your lines to be added properly.
-The third argument is the string itself.
-If you don't pass any options then one line is prepended to your string automatically.
+The third argument can either be a string, an array of strings, or object with strings you want lines added to.
+Note, passing an object or array returns a [generator](https://davidwalsh.name/es6-generators) function which will return your strings one by one until the function is completed.
+They can be accessed using .next().value.
+Once, it's finished the done value will have a false value.
+Lastly, If you don't pass any options then one line is prepended to your string automatically.
 ##

 ```js